Who Know Making Home-Made Gelato Was So Easy

 Instructions

-- Combine cream and 1½ cups of the whole milk in a medium saucepan over medium heat and bring to a simmer.
+- Combine cream and 1½ cups of whole milk in a medium saucepan over medium heat and bring to a simmer.

-- While the cream/milk mixture is heating, combine the remaining ¾ cup whole milk, cornstarch, sugar and salt into a mixing bowl and whisk to combine.
+- While the cream/milk mixture is heating, combine the remaining ¾ cup whole milk, cornstarch, sugar, and salt into a mixing bowl and whisk to combine.

 - As soon as the cream/milk mixture comes to a simmer, add the milk/sugar mixture and stir to combine.